mikemoore1618/project-1-game-pong/README.md

 - Player 2 controls their paddle up with the **[']** key and down with the **[/]** key.

+### Tech

 Explanations of the technologies used (HTML, CSS, jQuery, and any other libraries or technologies.)

+### Concept

 A wireframe of the initial idea.
 You could take a screenshot of a wireframe using Gliffy, Balsamiq, or even just draw it on a napkin and snap a photo!
-A Backlog: Descriptions of any unsolved problems or major hurdles you had to overcome.

 ### Known Bugs

+-A Backlog: Descriptions of any unsolved problems or major hurdles you had to overcome.

-When player 1 or player 2 misses the ball, but comes really close to hitting it, the ball glitches and acts like it was hit, but still scores a point.
+- When player 1 or player 2 misses the ball, but comes really close to hitting it, the ball glitches and acts like it was hit, but still scores a point.